 The long-term effects of STIs: why you should get checked now

-The clap, the clam, the pox, the gift that keeps on giving – we’ve created so many funny nicknames for sexual transmissable infections (STIs).
+The clap, the clam, the pox, the gift that keeps on giving – we’ve got so many funny nicknames for sexual transmissible infections (STIs).
 But when the long-term side effects of STIs can include chronic pelvic pain, infertility and in some extreme cases, cancer, STIs suddenly become no laughing matter.
 STIs are spread through sex and sexual body contact.
 That’s all types of sex too including anal sex, oral sex and penis in vagina sex as well as hand play and through sex toys.

 There’s no way of knowing for sure if you or the person you’re having sex with has an STI without being tested.
 That’s because these nasty infections aren’t always visible to the eye and are sometimes painless.
 What’s concerning is that people can be having sex without knowing they’re infected, which means the infection could be passed on and be causing damage to your body unnoticed.

 But it’s easy to be sexually healthy.
 You see, there are a few simple things you can do to have a confident and healthy sex life, to look after your body and make sure don’t have an infection that could cause you harm.
 They’re covered here with a rundown of the most common STIs, what they can do to your body and simple ways you can prevent getting them.